Healing nervous system – Fear of Abandonment Series: PART 3

 from reactivity to response & resilience

 Life feels less on edge, & more in your body.
 You stop assuming silence = rejection.
-You stop treating every pause as a warning.
+You stop treating every pause as a warning and instead embrace it to find some joy or pleasure there.

 And eventually, your system starts believing what is true now: